mattvenn/klayout_properties/README.md

 # Klayout setup

 * For the detailed views (macro, standard cell), I turn off all the fill and decap cells.
-* For print - run this in macro development:
+* For print - run this in (ruby) macro development:
     RBA::Application.instance.main_window.current_view.save_image("/tmp/filename.png",10000,10000)